zach2good/Coro-Roro/PERFORMANCE_PLAN.md

 The implementation plan is designed to be **incremental** and **low-risk**, with each phase building on the previous one and providing measurable performance improvements.
 The final result should be a scheduler that can handle 100 zones efficiently (5x improvement over current 20 zones) while maintaining the elegant coroutine syntax that makes the codebase maintainable and readable.

 **Key Achievement:** Symmetric transfer operations already exceed the 2.5 ticks/second target, demonstrating that the coroutine approach is fundamentally sound.
 The challenge is optimizing thread switching to enable scaling to 100 zones.

+**Architectural Trade-off:** The performance requirements necessitate breaking the original encapsulation boundary between coroutines and scheduler.
+This tight coupling is essential for handle-based optimizations and represents a deliberate design decision to prioritize performance over architectural purity.

+**Clean Dependency Management:** Despite the tight coupling, we maintain clean dependency injection by automatically propagating scheduler references through the coroutine promise system.
+This approach is completely invisible to client code while ensuring testability and avoiding the complexity of global/static/thread_local scheduler management.

+**Execution Model:** Tasks (coroutines) are no longer standalone entities - they require a scheduler to execute.
+This fundamental change is justified by the dramatic performance improvements and the fact that the scheduler reference propagation is completely transparent to user code.

 ## Appendix: Test Results Summary